Phase separation dynamics and active turbulence in a binary fluid mixture: Introduction

-Various type of active fluids exist with varying length scales.
 Active nematic fluids \cite{Doostmohammadi-NC-2018} are a particularly interesting type that contain highly elongated polar interacting units.
-Systems composed of vibrated monolayers of cylindrical rods,\cite{vijay-Science-2007} actin filaments,\cite{Nitin-SA-2018} and certain types of bacteria \cite{He-PNAS-2019} suspended in a fluid layer are example of ANFs.
-As theory, computations, and experiments have all advanced at the same time, ANFs have recently attracted a lot of attention.\cite{Doostmohammadi-EPJST-2019} Experiments have mostly been motivated by a desire to comprehend the physics of biological systems, and theoretical and computational advancements have mostly been made possible by closely adhering to the knowledge of passive liquid crystals.\cite{THAMPI-CPCIS-2022} Among the classical models in the context of continuum mechanics for the description of nematic liquid crystals, the Beris-Edwards model is most comprehensive model in which the director field is replaced by a Q-tensor field \cite{Qian-PRE-1998}, thus allowing for a variable degree of order in the material.
-Many active nematic systems are currently studied using the Beris-Edwards model, which was first used in the study of liquid crystals.
-Reproducing the active turbulence seen in active nematic experiments has proven to highly successful.\cite{Giomi-PRX-2015} Moreover, Assante {\em et al.} \cite{Assante-SM-2023} noticed that coupling concentration and nematic ordering can lead to spontaneous microphase separation in inhomogeneous active nematics, and S. Bhattacharyya and J. M. Yeomans \cite{Bhattacharyya-PRL-2023} used a continuum theory to study active phase separation, driven by flows, in a mixture of an active nematic and a passive isotropic fluid.
+Systems composed of vibrated monolayers of cylindrical rods,\cite{vijay-Science-2007} actin filaments,\cite{Nitin-SA-2018} and certain types of bacteria \cite{He-PNAS-2019} suspended in a fluid layer are examples of active nematic fluids.
+Experiments have largely been motivated by a desire to comprehend the physics of biological systems, and theoretical and computational advancements have been built upon the foundational knowledge of passive liquid crystals.\cite{THAMPI-CPCIS-2022} Among the classical continuum mechanics models for describing nematic liquid crystals, the Beris-Edwards model is the most comprehensive, replacing the director field with a Q-tensor field \cite{Qian-PRE-1998} and thus allowing for a variable degree of order in the material.
+This model has become a cornerstone for studying many active nematic systems, successfully reproducing key experimental phenomena such as active turbulence.\cite{Giomi-PRX-2015} When extended to binary mixtures, the Beris-Edwards framework provides a powerful tool to investigate how activity-driven flows interact with phase separation in systems composed of an active nematic and a passive isotropic fluid.\cite{Bhattacharyya-PRL-2023} In such systems, the interplay between activity, hydrodynamics, and composition leads to rich non-equilibrium phenomena, including the arrest of phase separation and the formation of active turbulent states central themes explored in this work.